-Section 3 Why ICF Members Should be Involved
+Section 3 Why ICF Members Should be Involved in the Advocacy Process

-Section 4 How a Bill Becomes a Law in Australia, New Zealand, Singapore
+Section 4 How a Bill Becomes a Law

 Section 5 How to Influence Legislation

 Section 6 ICF Members in Action - Case Studies

 Introduction

 Since the creation of the International Coaching Federation in 1995, ICF leadership, members and staff have been active proponents of self-regulation of professional coaching.
 ICF's rigorous standards and credentialing and accreditation programs represent expertise and discipline in an industry that is frequently targeted for piecemeal regulation or wholly misunderstood by legislators and regulators unfamiliar with the profession.